TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 Geography and Urban Studies majors study a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.
 The four research themes associated with the department are Social Justice, Globalization, Sustainability, and Geographic Methods.
 These are increasingly central issues to understanding and addressing global challenges.
 Geography and Urban Studies students are introduced to urban processes, spatial relations, geospatial technologies, including GIS, and qualitative and quantitative social science research methods.

-If you major in GUS, you will acquire an understanding of the following areas:
+If you major in GUS, you'll acquire an understanding of the following areas:

 - How space, place and scale shape the interaction between environment and society
 - Critical thinking skills developed through examining a range of analytical approaches to investigate geographic, urban and environmental processes